jabirali/bodge/README.md

 # Bodge

-Bodge is a Python package for modeling large-scale tight-binding models in real space.
-Although general systems are supported, we especially focus on the BOgoliubov-DeGEnnes equations for modeling superconductivity, which is where the name of the package comes from.
+Bodge is a Python package for constructing large real-space tight-binding models.
+Although quite general tight-binding models can be constructed, we focus on the Bogoliubov-DeGennes ("BoDGe") Hamiltonian, which is used to model superconductivity in clean materials.
+In other words: If you want a lattice model for superconducting nanostructures, and want something that is easy to use and has high performance, then you've come to the right place.

+Internally, the package uses a sparse matrix (`scipy.sparse`) to represent the Hamiltonian, which allows you to efficiently construct tight-binding models with millions of lattice sites if needed.
+However, you can also easily convert the result to a dense matrix (`numpy.array`) if that's more convenient.
+The package follows modern software development practices: full test coverage (`pytest`), runtime type checks (`beartype`), and PEP-8 compliance (`black`).

 ## Installation
 To use the default Python version on your system, simply run: